dereuromark/cakephp-translate/docs/README.md

 ## Layout adjustments
-The default layout is based on Twitter Bootstrap v3.
+The default layout is based on Twitter Bootstrap v5.
 It uses fontawesome for the action buttons.
 Please make sure you include this CSS library, if you are using the default templates.
+For best results also
+- `composer require friendsofcake/bootstrap-ui` - no need to load it, it just has to be present.

+Optional dependencies:
+- dereuromark/cakephp-data plugin for Languages relation
+- dereuromark/cakphp-queue plugin for background processing

 You can customize templates by moving them into the right folder in project level.
 See [CakePHP docs](https://book.cakephp.org/3.0/en/plugins.html#overriding-plugin-templates-from-inside-your-application).